Michael-Naguib/MonteCarloPi/README.md

 ![hyperspherePi2](hyperspherePi2.PNG)

-- Now by solving the hypercuve volume equation for 2^k or 2^(k+1) we can achieve the following equation for pi in terms of the volume of the hypersphere and volume of the hypercube:
+- Now by solving the hypercube volume equation for 2^k or 2^(k+1) we can achieve the following equation for pi in terms of the volume of the hypersphere and volume of the hypercube:

 ![piEqn](PiEqn.PNG)
 - Since all terms inside the roots remain positive the functions can be decomposed into the following pieces: a function of the hypervolumes multiplied by a constant for the dimensionality (this suggested an efficient implementation by calculating these rather expensive constants only once)